-UST 14 was previously located within the Building 1811 area in the northwest quadrant of the Fort Stewart garrison area.
-The location of the tanks within the Building 1811 area is illustrated in Figure II-1.
-According to operational information maintained by the Fort Stewart Directorate of Public Works (DPW), UST 14 had a capacity of 1,000 gallons and was used for the storage of waste oil.
-The tank was constructed of asphalt/bare steel and the associated piping was galvanized steel.
-The tank and piping were installed on or about January 1, 1982 and the system was last used in April 1995.
-The tank and piping were excavated and removed on June 15, 1995.
+USTs 232 and 233 were previously located within the Building 4577 area in the northwest quadrant of the Fort Stewart garrison area.
+The location of the tanks within the Building 4577 area is illustrated in Figure II-1.
+According to operational information maintained by the Fort Stewart Directorate of Public Works (DPW), UST 232 had a capacity of 5,000 gallons and UST 233 a capacity of 1,000 gallons.
+Both of these tanks were located within a single tank pit.
+UST 232 was used for the storage of waste oil and UST 233 for the storage of used antifreeze.
+Both tanks were constructed of double-walled fiberglass reinforced plastic and the associated piping was double-walled galvanized steel.
+The tanks and piping were installed on or about January 1, 1985 (UST 232) and January 1, 1986 (UST 233) and the systems were last used in April 1995.
+The tanks and piping were excavated and removed on May 10, 1995 (UST 232) and May 8, 1995 (UST 233).